sawaYch/mya88/README.md

 pnpm dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Deploy on Vercel

+🚨 Remember to add env var above to Vercel.

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.